okonomichiyaki/supercat/010-F07-admiral.md

 ✦ Can bot favorable combat for trophies with Imperial Ships?

 - Yes:
-	- Use "Combat Doctrine" to resolve
+	- Use "Combat Principles" to resolve
 - No:
 	- Use partial move to acquire targets for future favorable combat for trophies with Imperial Ships, if possible.